5 Ways To Address Dog Growling When Approaching The Food Bowl

 Establish a Predictable Pattern

 Dogs love consistency.
-Create a predictable routine or pattern around your approaches so that it is never a threat.
-For example, if you approach, make it so that its from the front or the side rather than behind them.
-Always add to the bowl when you approach so that over time, your dog will learn that your presence at these moments means good things vs a threat.
-This consistency helps lower their anxiety about your approach and reinforces a sense of security.
+Build a predictable routine around your approaches so your presence near the bowl is never a threat.
+Approach from the front or side rather than from behind.
+Always add something good to the bowl when you do approach, so over time your dog learns that you coming over means good things are happening, not that their food is at risk.
+This helps lower their anxiety and reinforces a sense of security around you during meals.

 Always Trade, Don’t Take